-In 2006, a series of strategies were developed in three key service delivery areas by the Ministry of Children and Youth Services’ Child Welfare Secretariat to achieve better outcomes for children and youth who need help:
+In 2006, a series of strategies were developed in three key service delivery areas by the Ministry of Children, Community and Social Servicess’ Child Welfare Secretariat to achieve better outcomes for children and youth who need help:

 - More flexible services when families and children need help from child welfare agencies

 - A strategy to reduce court delays and encourage alternatives to court

 - A broader range of care options for children and youth, which support long-term and permanent homes

 Collectively, these strategies are referred to as the Transformation Agenda and they represent a significant shift in the delivery of child welfare services in Ontario.
 Almost a decade later, these strategies continue to influence child welfare practice.

 Based on these strategies, the Child Welfare Secretariat identified key priorities aimed at improving outcomes and interactions with children and families involved with child welfare agencies across the province.
 These include: